 First, consider not surprising the kids with the vacation.
 It can be exciting to plan the perfect moment to surprise the kids with a fun adventure, but children do not always react favorably to surprises, especially younger ones.
 Vacations can be very exhilarating, but also potentially stressful and anxiety inducing for children who are accustomed to routine and structure and prefer predictability.

 There can be a lot of unknowns that may throw them off or confuse them.
 They may worry: Where are we staying?
 How are we getting there?
 How long are we staying there?
 What can I bring?
 Are we leaving right now?
 Not all children react this way, however.
-You know your children best, this is just something to take into consideration.
+You know your children best, this is just something to take into consideration with planning a trip to Hawaii with kids.

 Children need and love to be engaged, and the younger they are, the more engagement they require.
 Not all children will find joy in lounging on the beach all day like the adults dream of.
 Hawaii is full of activities for kids of all ages.
 My suggestion is to have a few activities planned and scheduled in advance so they have specific activities to look forward to.